Do You Tip Tattoo Artists? – How Much to Tip a Tattoo Artist

 When you go to the barber, get food delivered, or have your luggage brought up to your hotel room, when you should tip is a no-brainer.
 Once the service is delivered, you hand over the gratuity and that’s that.

-Getting a tattoo is different.
+Getting that beautiful sleeve tattoo you've always wanted is different.
 Many tattoos take multiple sessions to complete, so, what does that mean for your tip?
 Do you give the tip at the end of every session or do you wait until the entire tattoo is done before tipping?

 A good rule of thumb is to tip any time you pay.
 You’ll probably pay for each session individually (no tattoo artist wants to chase down customers with half-done tattoos to get the money they’re owed) and you should tip at the end of each one.